td-org-uit-no/UiTHack19/IRL/README.md

 - [X] Riddle
 - [X] Lock-picking
-- [ ] Clues to solve the Enigma written in pictures(?) all over the location
+- [X] Clues to solve the Enigma written in pictures all over the location

 ## Enigma
 Enigma M3 - 3 motor